 To get online, you need to be able to connect to a broadband network.
 And when it comes to home broadband, you'll need a router to do that.

-A home broadband Wi-Fi router is a device which combines a modem for accessing the internet, with networking for sharing the connection and communicating between devices within your home.
+A router contains a modem that can communicate with a broadband network.
+It also includes home networking features for sharing the connection and communicating between devices within your home.

-Almost all broadband deals include a router (or hub, as some ISPs call it) as part of the deal, very often for free, so there’s no need to purchase anything before signing up for a new internet package.
+Almost all broadband deals include a router as part of the deal, but sometimes it’ll be called a 'hub'.
+Very often a router will be bundled in for free when you sign up to a broadband package, so there’s no need to purchase anything beforehand.

 What does a router do?

 A home broadband router has two core functions:

 Routers have a modem to connect to your broadband provider.

 Many newer routers support different types of networks, so they’ll work with almost all broadband providers.
 Others might not have the right hardware for a specific type of broadband.
 So, if you’re buying your own router, you’ll need to check it supports your broadband network.